ibm-cloud-docs/vpc/vpe-ts-cannot-create-reserved.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I create a reserved IP?
+# Why can't I create a reserved IP address?
 {: #troubleshoot-create-reserved-ip}
 {: troubleshoot}
 {: support}

-When creating endpoint gateways, you can specify as many reserved IPs as there are availability zones (AZs) in the region, typically three (one reserved IP per AZ).
-Also, you can have only one reserved IP per subnet because subnets don't span AZs.
+When you create endpoint gateways, you can specify the same number of reserved IP addresses as the number of availability zones (AZs) that are in the region.
+It's typically three, one reserved IP address per AZ.
+Also, you can have only one reserved IP address per subnet because subnets don't span AZs.
 {: shortdesc}

 Unable to create a reserved IP address.